qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 | `export data` | Export data from an object. |

 !!!
 Note
-    If a reload script requires other actions, for example to create variables in the application, then the user granted `reload` action also needs to be granted the other actions that are called in the reload.
+    If a reload script requires other actions, for example to create variables in the application, then the user must be granted the required actions that are called in the script.
 For example:
     `resource._resourcetype = "App.Object" && resource._objecttype = "variable" && resource._action = "create"`.

 #### The `_actions` attribute